Mjz86/C_colon/mcc.md

- in and out registers may overlap in the calling convention, this doesn't mean that they will be `inout`, only that the registers who are used for input purposes, will have output purposes after the call, because its faster as an `inout` amd has less register pressure.
+ in and out registers may overlap in the calling convention, this does not mean that they will be `inout`, only that the registers who are used for input purposes, will have output purposes after the call, because its faster as an `inout` amd has less register pressure.

 any registers not used or not in any signature is unused,

-any register not needed after a call, or a fastdyncallee dynamic call doesn't need to be saved,unless proven better by compiler.
+any register not needed after a call, or a fastdyncallee dynamic call does not need to be saved,unless proven better by compiler.

 for example if i do a call to a fastdyncallee dynamic function in an almost empty function, no registers are saved, only the function will have many used registers.